bailey-lab/coiaf/tests/testthat/_snaps/deprecated-arguments.md

     Condition
       Warning:
-      The `distance` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0.
-      The distance method will be fixed to "squared" in the next release.
+      The `distance` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The distance method will be fixed to "squared" in the next release.
       Warning:
-      The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0.
-      The ability to use bins to estimate the COI will be dropped in the next release.
+      The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.
     Output
       [1] 5.6664

 ---

-    The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0.
-    The ability to use bins to estimate the COI will be dropped in the next release.
+    The `use_bins` argument of `optimize_coi()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.

 # compute_coi_regression() args deprecated

-    The `distance` argument of `compute_coi_regression()` is deprecated as of coiaf 0.2.0.
-    The distance method will be fixed to "squared" in the next release.
+    The `distance` argument of `compute_coi_regression()` is deprecated as of coiaf 0.2.0. i The distance method will be fixed to "squared" in the next release.

 # optimize_coi_regression() args deprecated

-    The `distance` argument of `optimize_coi_regression()` is deprecated as of coiaf 0.2.0.
-    The distance method will be fixed to "squared" in the next release.
+    The `distance` argument of `optimize_coi_regression()` is deprecated as of coiaf 0.2.0. i The distance method will be fixed to "squared" in the next release.

 # bootstrap_ci() args deprecated

-    The `use_bins` argument of `bootstrap_ci()` is deprecated as of coiaf 0.2.0.
-    The ability to use bins to estimate the COI will be dropped in the next release.
+    The `use_bins` argument of `bootstrap_ci()` is deprecated as of coiaf 0.2.0. i The ability to use bins to estimate the COI will be dropped in the next release.